Julian Assange: Hearings on extradition to the US

+Magistrate's court

 On 2 May 2019 the first hearing was held in London into the U.S. request for Assange's extradition.
 When asked by Judge Snow whether he consented to extradition, Assange replied, "I do not wish to surrender myself for extradition for doing journalism that has won many, many awards and protected many people".
 On 13 June, British home secretary Sajid Javid said he had signed the extradition order.
 Towards the end of 2019, Judge Emma Arbuthnot, who had presided at several of the extradition hearings, withdrew from the case for what she described as a "perception of bias" after reports about her family's connections to the intelligence services and defence industries.
 Vanessa Baraitser was appointed as the presiding judge.

 On 21 October 2019 Assange appeared for a case management hearing at the court.
 When Judge Baraitser asked about his understanding of the proceedings, Assange replied:I don't understand how this is equitable.
 This superpower had 10 years to prepare for this case and I can't access my writings.
 It's very difficult where I am to do anything but these people have unlimited resources.
 They are saying journalists and whistleblowers are enemies of the people.
 They have unfair advantages dealing with documents.
 They [know] the interior of my life with my psychologist.In February 2020, the court heard legal arguments.
 Assange's lawyers contended that he had been charged with political offences and therefore could not be extradited.
 The hearings were delayed for months due to requests for extra time from the prosecution and the defence and due to the COVID-19 pandemic.

 Assange appeared in court on 7 September 2020, facing the espionage indictment with 18 counts.
 Judge Baraitser denied motions by Assange's barristers to dismiss the new charges or to adjourn so they could better respond.
-During the hearing, Assange interrupted the US government's lawyer as he spoke during cross-examination of a witness, shouting "this is nonsense".
+During the hearing, Assange interrupted the US government's lawyer as he spoke during cross-examination of a witness, shouting, "This is nonsense!"
 Judge Baraitser warned Assange not to interrupt proceedings and said if he did so again he would be expelled from the courtroom.